Understanding the associated injuries to better treat and protect the knee

 Before allowing a return to sport, several factors must be analyzed objectively, including:

-- there knee stability, in static and dynamic situations,
+- knee stability, in static and dynamic situations,

-- there muscle strength, in particular the quadriceps, hamstrings and gluteal muscles,
+- muscular strength, particularly of the quadriceps, hamstrings and gluteal muscles,

-- there quality of neuromuscular control (balance, coordination, landing from jumps),
+- the quality of neuromuscular control (balance, coordination, landing from jumps),

-- the absence of swelling or persistent pain after the effort.
+- the absence of swelling or persistent pain after exertion.

 These criteria are essential to limit excessive stress on the knee during sports activities.